STMicroelectronics/st-mems-ispu/examples/ism330is_lsm6dso16is/mag_calibration/README.md

 The accelerometer is configured in high-performance mode at 52 Hz.

 The magnetometer (LIS2MDL) is connected through the sensor-hub interface and it is configured in high-performance mode at 50 Hz.
-The sensor-hub configuration to apply is provided in the *output* folder as a separate file and must be loaded before the example main configuration.
+The sensor-hub configuration for this sensor is defined in the *ispu/shub.txt* file.

 The MotionMC library is provided as binary in the *ispu/lib* folder.